 The Barranco wall is not a technical climb.
 No equipment is required.
 It would be best to categorize the wall as scramble.
 We did need to use our hands on several occasions and there was some exposure.

 We woke to the wondrous sound of “knock knock tea”.
-Emily ate a full meal at breakfast for the first time, a good sign.
+Micah ate a full meal at breakfast for the first time, a good sign.
 We packed up our tents and were on the trail by 8:50 am.
 As usual we were one of the last groups to leave camp.

 The trail heads downhill for short time, bottoming out at a stream before making its way over to the base of the wall where the scrambling begins.
 We made our way up a little ways before dropping down a tight crack back to wide path.

 The volcanic rock provided good hand holds.
 Just after the steep descent we had our first uphill scramble, about 30 minutes after we left camp.
 There was a little overhanging ledge to get over and it was a bit tricky.
 We were patiently waiting our turn when a porter steamed by with a pack on his head.
 He kept his speed up and with two steps hurtled over the ledge and continued on his way.
 We all watched in amazement but did not try to emulate the porter.
-Siobhan went up first, then Emily, Laura and myself.
+Siobhan went up first, then Micah, Laura and myself.
 Amiri was on the ledge to provide support to us as we made our attempts.
-Siobhan and Emily cleared the ledge without assistance.
+Siobhan and Micah cleared the ledge without assistance.
 Laura had the least experience scrambling and found scrambling up the wall to be a somewhat nervous exercise.
 To make it easier for her, Amiri carried her pack for the remainder of the ascent up the Barranco Wall.